hypersign-protocol/hack/solana-building-out-loud-2021-hack.md

 * Step 2 & 3:  User authorizes `HyperFyre` to fetch `Cred Profile` via `Cred APIs`.
 * Step 4: User connects `Solano Wallet` to fetch Solano public key  (or blockchian address).
 * Step 5: Once done, the `HyperFyre` platform verifies all details and issues a cryptographically signed document (i.e. verifiable credential) to the user.
-  * The user keeps the verifiable credentials in the device he/she holds.
+  * The user keeps the verifiable credentials in the device he/she holds (which only user has access to, hence maintaining privacy & protecting user data).
-  * The verifiable credenital is the proof that the user has submitted his details and has been verified by the platform (the platform can not deny this fact hence building the trust).
+  * The verifiable credenital is the proof that the user has submitted his details and has been verified by the platform (the platform can not deny this fact, hence building the trust on the system).
   * The credential contains the `Cred profile` data as well as public key.
   * This way a user associates his `Cred profile` with the public key he owns for Solano blockchain.
 * Step 6: Now that user has a verifiable credential, he can use this credential to avail  services from DApps (for variaous use cases like insurance, DEX etc ) built on Solano blockchain ecosystem.